 Footnotes

 - ↑ Exceptions include the identity transformation - which is invariant everywhere, and shears, which are invariant for sets of parallel lines.
-In both cases, you can find an line of invariant points passing through the origin.
+In both cases, you can find a line of invariant points passing through the origin.